thanhqtran/OLG_modeling/README.md

 # Running Julia Script
 - [Cheat Sheet](https://cheatsheet.juliadocs.org/)
-- After testing the functionality of the code in `.ipynb`, the entire code must be wrapped inside a `main()` function so that the script can be called and run in the terminal
+- After testing the functionality of the code in `.ipynb`, the entire code must be wrapped inside a `main()` function.
+Then, the script can be called and run in the terminal.
   ```julia
   using Packages